voucherifyio/sdk-php-openapi-based/docs/Api/RedemptionsApi.md

 List Redemptions

 Returns a list of redemptions previously created.
 The redemptions are returned in a sorted order, with the most recent redemptions appearing first.
-The response returns a list of redemptions of all vouchers.   ## Filtering results The result can be narrowed according to specified (or default) filters, for example, you can sort redemptions by date: `https://api.voucherify.io/v1/redemptions?limit=3&[created_at][before]=2017-09-08T13:52:18.227Z`.
-A filter based on the object `created_at` field narrows down the results and lists redemptions done before or after a particular date time.
-You can use the following options: `[created_at][after]`, `[created_at][before]`.
-A date value must be presented in ISO 8601 format (`2016-11-16T14:14:31Z` or `2016-11-16`).
-An example: `[created_at][before]=2017-09-08T13:52:18.227Z`.  ## Failed Redemptions  A redemption may fail for various reasons.
-You can figure out an exact reason from the `failure_code`: - `resource_not_found` - voucher with given code does not exist - `voucher_not_active` - voucher is not active yet (before start date) - `voucher_expired` - voucher has already expired (after expiration date) - `voucher_disabled` -  voucher has been disabled (`active: false`) - `quantity_exceeded` - voucher's redemptions limit has been exceeded - `gift_amount_exceeded` - gift amount has been exceeded - `customer_rules_violated` - customer did not match the segment - `order_rules_violated` - order did not match validation rules - `invalid_order` - order was specified incorrectly - `invalid_amount` - order amount was specified incorrectly - `missing_amount` - order amount was not specified - `missing_order_items` - order items were not specified - `missing_customer` - customer was not specified
+The response returns a list of redemptions of all vouchers.  # Filtering results The result can be narrowed according to specified (or default) filters, for example, you can sort redemptions by date: https://api.voucherify.io/v1/redemptions?limit 3&[created_at][before] 2017-09-08T13:52:18.227Z.
+A filter based on the object created_at field narrows down the results and lists redemptions done before or after a particular date time.
+You can use the following options: [created_at][after], [created_at][before].
+A date value must be presented in ISO 8601 format (2016-11-16T14:14:31Z or 2016-11-16).
+An example: [created_at][before] 2017-09-08T13:52:18.227Z. # Failed Redemptions A redemption may fail for various reasons.
+You can figure out an exact reason from the failure_code: - resource_not_found - voucher with given code does not exist - voucher_not_active - voucher is not active yet (before start date) - voucher_expired - voucher has already expired (after expiration date) - voucher_disabled -  voucher has been disabled (active: false) - quantity_exceeded - vouchers redemptions limit has been exceeded - gift_amount_exceeded - gift amount has been exceeded - customer_rules_violated - customer did not match the segment - order_rules_violated - order did not match validation rules - invalid_order - order was specified incorrectly - invalid_amount - order amount was specified incorrectly - missing_amount - order amount was not specified - missing_order_items - order items were not specified - missing_customer - customer was not specified

 ### Example